 - Here’s the correct information

-- I apologise / we apologise for the mistake
+- I apologize / we apologize for the mistake

 - Oops!
 Link / images (other errors) fixed